Functional / Decorative Custom Turret & Gazebo Roof Cap Fabrication Main Information & Navigation Page

 Why a Metal Roof Cap?

-For custom work like this, the cost of the metal used is only a small fraction of the cost, so using a cheaper metal would only save about 10%.
-It seems silly to use anything less than a good thick copper so the cap will stand up to a century of the elements and several re-roofings.
-Copper will last 5 to 10 times longer than steel, so it is the best value in the long run.
+For custom work like this and freight, the cost of the metal used is only a small fraction of the cost, so using a cheaper metal would only save about 10%.
+It seems silly to use anything less than a good thick copper, so the cap will stand up to a century of the elements and several re-roofings.
+Copper will last 5 to 10 times longer than a steel cap, so copper is by far the best value in the long run.

-Note: We do not intend to be misleading with prices listed on these web pages for roof caps made prior to to 2006, but as you may know metal and fuel prices have doubled since then and we have had to compensate.
+Note: We do not intend to be misleading with prices listed on these web pages for roof caps made prior to to 2006, but as you may know metal and fuel prices had doubled that year, so we have had to compensate.
 So keep in mind how the prices listed may not reflect the current cost accurately.
 They are here as a guide to see what these cost at that time.
 You can go to our Latest News web page to read more on this subject.

 .